Crimes and Punishments

 The lines around her mouth tighten.
 “A deal?”

 “You wanted to know what happened to your precious wagons,” says Scarlet, spitting out the words, “and the fate of the men you were using as slaves.
 Now you know.
 And your good man got himself killed after he tried to kill one of ours.”
 She glances back over her shoulder towards the young cleric, who is frowning at the businesswoman.

 Madeline Le Campe taps her lips with a finger.
 “A deal,” she says, echoing the swordarm again, and her face slowly transforms to a more thoughtful expression.
 “Very well.
 A deal then.”

 “What deal?” says Jake, wary.

 “You’re absolutely right.
-You did as we agreed and learned the fate of my missing men.
+You did as we agreed and learned the fate of my wagons.
 This was the task for which I hired you, after all.
 As for Jerrold, he knew the risks involved each time he entered that Gods’ forsaken swamp.
 For the same reason that I should have called off this deal beforehand, I can be sure that you speak the truth regarding Jerrold’s fate.”
 She gestures mockingly towards Elaine.
-“Your cleric wouldn’t let you kill in cold blood, and if, as you say, he attacked you first, you have no reason to lie about who killed him.”
+“Your cleric wouldn’t let you kill in cold blood, and if, as you say, he attacked first, you have no reason to lie about who killed him.”
 Madeline Le Campe grins viciously.
 “The Gods know, Jerrold sent plenty of those sharp-eared creatures to the afterlife first.”